marijuana, weed, dope, pot, grass, ganga, gunja, mull, doobie, mary jane, bud, hash, bhang, skunk, head, hydro, chronic, yarndi, bush

 Cannabis and the law

 The use, possession and supply of cannabis is illegal in all states and territories in Australia.
 It is also illegal to possess items used to take cannabis, such as bongs.
 In NSW, first ofenders with a small amount of cannabis may be issued with a formal caution, which can include information about the harm associated with cannabis use and a number to call for drug-related information or referral.
 A person can receive up to two cautions.

 More serious or subsequent offences may lead to a period of imprisonment.

 How cannabis is used

-All types of cannabis can be cooked into food and eaten.
+The plant material can also be cooked into food and eaten.